 - Advocacy for students

 - Democratic citizenship

-Programs leading to teacher certification: The Department of Teaching & Learning offers undergraduate teacher-preparation programs in Adolescence Education (certification to teach grades 7-12) and Early Childhood & Childhood Education (certification to teach birth through grade 6) as well as graduate programs in these and other certification areas.
+The Department of Teaching & Learning offers undergraduate teacher-preparation programs in Adolescence Education (certification to teach grades 7-12) and Early Childhood & Childhood Education (dual certification to teach birth through grade 2 and grades 1-6) as well as graduate programs in these and other certification areas.

-In addition, a new minor in Adolescence Education will be available in fall 2021.
+Also available is a minor in Adolescence Education.
 Though the minor does not lead to eligibility for a New York State teacher certificate, it may be of interest to students seeking an introduction to the field of secondary education.
 For more information about this new program, please contact a faculty advisor in the Department of Teaching & Learning.

 The Department of Educational Studies & Leadership offers graduate degree and certificate programs and supports undergraduate educator-preparation programs through its Educational Foundations Unit.
 The department's undergraduate foundations courses address the political, social and historical issues of American education and satisfy key teacher-certification requirements.
-An undergraduate minor in Social Justice Educational Studies will be available to students in Fall 2021.
+An undergraduate minor in Social Justice Educational Studies is also available.

 SUNY New Paltz is fully accredited by the Association for Advancing Quality in Educator Preparation (AAQEP).
 AAQEP accredits programs that prepare professional educators (including teachers, school leaders and administrators, and other education-related personnel) and that lead to recognized degrees at the bachelor's, post-baccalaureate, or master's level and/or to recognized post-degree professional certificates or endorsements, across the United States and its territories and dependencies.